Lifting the Living Standards of Aotearoa

 Work Starter Internship

 SBC collaborated with industry training organisations (ITOs) on the Work Starter Internship that guides employees through the ﬁrst three months of employment – the period when most new employment relationships with vulnerable young people fail.

 Youth support initiative

-SBC is working with the BusinessNZ Major Companies Group and the SBC Future Leaders’ Alumni to identify other youth initiatives companies can collaborate on for greater impact.
+SBC worked with the BusinessNZ Major Companies Group and the SBC Future Leaders’ Alumni to identify other youth initiatives companies can collaborate on for greater impact.